microsoft/ai-developer/Labs/lab-01.md

 - Utilized **Semantic Kernel** to connect AI models with external APIs and plugins.

-## Go to the next lab by clicking on the navigation.
+### Congratulations on successfully completing the lab!
+Click Next >> to continue to the next lab.